alastairreid/RelatedWork/_papers/schwerhoff:ecoop:2015.md

 - tools
 - verification
 notes:
-- permission-logic
+- permission logic
-- separation-logic
+- separation logic
-- magic-wand
+- magic wand
-- viper-verifier
+- Viper verifier
-- prusti-verifier
+- Prusti verifier
 ---

 Verifying a loop that walks over a heap data structure is tricky.
 At the